-However, they also point out that these days, modern at-home treatments and masks are of high quality, so spending a fortune at a specialist hair salon might no longer be necessary.
+However, they also point out that modern at-home treatments and masks are of a high quality these days, so spending a fortune at a specialist hair salon might no longer be necessary.

 Moreover, they all recommend using Olaplex during the color process (No. 1 and No. 2, usually done in-salon) to avoid hair damage and rebuild keratin, and Olaplex No. 3 for maintenance, at home.